openstack/releases/PROCESS.rst

    order to avoid having the release blocked.)

    1. Update ACLs for refs/heads/stable/$series so that members of
-      $project-new-branch can approve changes.
+      $project-release-branch can approve changes.
+The patch can be generated (for all release:cycle-with-milestones deliverables) with:
+      ``aclmanager.py acls /path/to/openstack-infra/project-config $series``

-   2. Set the population of all $project-new-branch groups to the "Release Managers" group and $project-ptl.
+   2. Set the population of all $project-release-branch groups to the "Release Managers" group and $project-release.
+This can be done (for all release:cycle-with-milestones deliverables) by running ``aclmanager.py groups pre_release $user`` ($user being your Gerrit username)

+   3. Ask the release liaisons for the affected teams to update the contents of their $project-release groups.
+For new projects in some cases they will need to get the group created by Infra.

 Final Library Release (week before Milestone-3)
 ===============================================